 10. Use Scrivener: it’s a professional’s tool.

-I’ve used Scrivener since it first came out in beta.
+I’ve used Scrivener since it first came out in beta many years ago.
 I can’t imagine writing without it, and I’m grateful that there’s a devoted team behind the product.
 Word processors are developed by developers.
 Scrivener’s developed by writers, for writers.

 Use it, even if you hate learning new software.
 Thank me for shoving you in its direction later. 🙂